Skip to main navigation Skip to search Skip to main content

 Biography

 Dr Shawan Chowdhury is a global change biologist with a special focus on insects.
-While much of his current research is focused on ecological modelling or big data analysis, he has strong fieldwork experience in the tropics.
+While much of his current research is on ecological modelling or big data analysis, he has strong fieldwork experience in the tropics.
 Before joining Monash University, he did a short postdoc on wildlife crime at Adelaide University with Professor Phill Cassey.
 Earlier, Dr Chowdhury completed a two-year postdoc with Professor Aletta Bonn at the German Centre for Integrative Biodiversity Research (iDiv), analysing biodiversity trends in Germany.
 In May 2022, he completed his PhD on insect migration and conservation at the University of Queensland with Professor Richard Fuller and Emeritus Professor Meron Zalucki.
+In addition, Dr Chowdhury is leading several projects on online data, citizen science, and equity and diversity in academia.

 Research interests

-The primary focus of our lab is to understand and conserve biodiversity in a rapidly changing world, with a particular emphasis on insects.
-Our research leverages cutting-edge computational tools, geospatial analysis, and fieldwork to address critical gaps in biodiversity knowledge and conservation planning.
-We focus on the following five research topics (but not limited to):
+The global change ecology lab focuses on understanding and conserving biodiversity in a rapidly changing world, with a particular emphasis on insects.
+They leverage cutting-edge computational tools, geospatial analysis, and fieldwork to address critical gaps in biodiversity knowledge and conservation planning.
+The following are the primary focus of this lab (but not limited to):

 I) Minimising the global biodiversity data shortfall